Mt. Pisgah Lutheran Church: Description

-The building, which was constructed in two sections, is notable for its combination of two popular styles of architecture for religious buildings in the late nineteenth century.
-The first section of the L-shaped, red-brick building was a small, Late Gothic Revival-style chapel dating from 1874–75.
+The building, which was constructed in two sections, was notable for its combination of two popular styles of architecture for religious buildings in the late nineteenth century.
+The first section of the L-shaped, red-brick building was a small, Late Gothic Revival-style chapel dating from 1874 to 1875.
 Construction on the second section, a Romanesque Revival-style main sanctuary, began in 1885 and was completed in 1886 on a limestone foundation that was laid in 1874–75.
-The two structures are attached at the southeast corner of the sanctuary.
-The main sanctuary on North Pennsylvania Street faces west; the attached chapel on Walnut Street faces south.
+The two structures were attached at the southeast corner of the sanctuary.
+The main sanctuary on North Pennsylvania Street faced west; the attached chapel on Walnut Street faced south.

-Few alterations to the building have been made since its completion in 1886.
+Few alterations to the building had been made since its completion in 1886.
 A pipe organ was installed in 1898 on a raised platform behind the altar.
-In 1915 the church's plain windows were replaced with stained glass.
+In 1915, the church's plain windows were replaced with stained glass.
 The renovation also included excavation under the sanctuary and a concrete floor to provide space for classrooms and restrooms on the lower level.
 In addition, an entrance to the basement was added to the building's south elevation.

 Exterior

 The Gothic Revival-style chapel was constructed of red brick with a limestone foundation.
 Brick buttresses were constructed on its corners.
-The chapel features a steep, gable roof of slate and tall, narrow windows with two-story arches.
-The south façade facing Walnut Street has tall, stained-glass windows flanking a larger one.
-The chapel's entrance features double doors inset with stained-glass windows.
+The chapel featured a steep, gable roof of slate and tall, narrow windows with two-story arches.
+The south façade facing Walnut Street had tall, stained-glass windows flanking a larger one.
+The chapel's entrance featured double doors inset with stained-glass windows.
 (The chapel's original entrance had double doors with a transom above the entrance that contained the words, Luther Chapel.)

 The Romanesque Revival-style main sanctuary was constructed of red brick with a limestone foundation.
-It features round-arched windows, a stained-glass rose window, and brick buttresses with limestone caps.
+It featured round-arched windows, a stained-glass rose window, and brick buttresses with limestone caps.
 The main building's slate roof was framed with wood timbers.
-The front façade's arched and segmented stained-glass window is installed beneath a stained-glass rose window that dominates the center section.
-The front façade's two double-door entrances with stained-glass transoms flank the center section.
-The southwest entrance has a gable-roof porch supported by wooden brackets.
+The front façade's arched and segmented stained-glass window were installed beneath a stained-glass rose window that dominated the center section.
+The front façade's two double-door entrances with stained-glass transoms flanked the center section.
+The southwest entrance had a gable-roof porch supported by wooden brackets.
 The church had a single cross the peak of the gable roof.

-The sanctuary's north and south elevations include four stained-glass windows with rounded arches set in recessed panels.
-The brick buttresses with limestone caps separate the arched panels.
-In addition, the upper-most level on the north and south elevations, near the front façade, each include three, round-arched openings with wooden louvers.
+The sanctuary's north and south elevations included four stained-glass windows with rounded arches set in recessed panels.
+The brick buttresses with limestone caps separated the arched panels.
+In addition, the upper-most level on the north and south elevations, near the front façade, each included three, round-arched openings with wooden louvers.
 These may have been intended to house church bells that were never installed.